blbrodie/blbrodie.github.io/_drafts/makefiles.md

 #### I Can't Get No Preqrequisite Satisfaction

 Feeling a bit like you are on an island?
-We have looked into the mechanics of the `Make` operations, and the syntax of the `Makefile`, but how does this all work together, and what is the _point_ of all this anyways?
+We have looked into the some of the mechanics of the `Make` operations, and the syntax of the `Makefile`, but how does this all work together, and what is the _point_ of all this anyways?
 If it hasn't clicked yet, _that's okay_; we are going to get there, I promise.

-It will be helpful for a moment to think of the `Makefile` as a tree, where each node represents a `target`, and an edge represents a target's relationship to it's prerequisites.
+It will be helpful for a moment to think of a Makefile target as a tree, where each node represents a target, and an edge represents a target's relationship to it's prerequisites.

-    file_1 -- file_2
+    file_3 -- file_1
-           \- file_3
+           \- file_2

-Here we have three targets: `file_1`, `file_2`, and `file_3`. `file_2` and `file_3` both have one prerequisite, `file_1`, and since they are leaves, they are not the prerequisite of any other targets.
+Here we have three targets: `file_1`, `file_2`, and `file_3`. `file_3`
+has prerequisites `file_2` and `file_1`, and since these are both leaves, they do not have other prerequisites.

 Represented in a makefile, it could look like this:

     file_1:
         touch file_1

-    file_2: file_1
+    file_2:
         touch file_2

-    file_3: file_1
+    file_3: file_1 file_2
         touch file_3

 Following?
 If not, that's okay, just reread this section - it's a key concept.

+So, we are thinking of a target in the Makefile as representing a tree of targets, where the target is the root, and the children of a node are the prerequisites of that node.
+If the prerequisite of a node isn't _satisfied_ (we'll get into what that means exactly), `Make` will travel down the tree until it finds a node that _is_ satisfied.
+Once it finds that satisfied prerequisite, it will reverse the path it just took to get to the satisfied prerequisite, and for each node in this path, it will execute the target (which itself could have it's own other prerequisites).

+Let's look at a slightly more complex tree.

+    file_6 -- file_5 -- file_4
+                     \- file_3 -- file_2
+                               \- file_1

+which corresponds to the following `Makefile`

+    file_1:
+        touch file_1

+    file_2:
+        touch file_2

+    file_3: file_2 file_1
+        touch file_3

+    file_4:
+        touch file_4

+    file_5: file_4 file_3
+        touch file_5

+    file_6: file_5
+        touch file_6

+Let's say the output of your `ls -ahl` is the following:

+    -rw-r--r--   1 ben.brodie  staff     0B Aug  9 10:52 file_1
+    -rw-r--r--   1 ben.brodie  staff     0B Aug  9 10:52 file_2
+    -rw-r--r--   1 ben.brodie  staff     0B Aug  9 10:52 file_3

+And we run

+    make file_6

+`Make` now will traverse the tree, pushing each child onto a stack recursively.
+Then, it will pop each node off the stack and check if it is satisfied.
+If it is not satisfied, it will run the command for that node.

+    stack.push(file_6) -> |file_6|
+    stack.push(file_5) -> |file_5, file_6|
+    stack.push(file_4) -> |file_4, file_5, file_6|
+    stack.push(file_3) -> |file_3, file_4, file_5, file_6|
+    stack.push(file_2) -> |file_2, file_3, file_4, file_5, file_6|
+    stack.push(file_1) -> |file_1, file_2, file_3, file_4, file_5, file_6|

+    stack.pop() -> file_1 <- |file_2, file_3, file_4, file_5, file_6|

+Is `file_1` satisfied?
+It is a leaf and it exists, so **Yes**.

+    stack.pop() -> file_2 <- |file_3, file_4, file_5, file_6|

+Is `file_2` satisfied?
+It is a leaf and it exists, so **Yes**.

+    stack.pop() -> file_3 <- |file_4, file_5, file_6|

+Is `file_3` satisfied? `file_3` exists.
+It's children are `file_2` and `file_3`, _and_ their
+timestamps are _older than_ the timestamp of `file_3`, so **Yes**.

+    stack.pop() -> file_4 <- |file_5, file_6|

+Is `file_4` satisfied?
+It does not exist so **No**.
+Run the command.

+    touch file_4

+    stack.pop() -> file_5 <- |file_6|

+Is `file_5` satisfied?
+It does not exist so **No**.
+Run the command.

+    touch file_5

+    stack.pop -> file_6 <- | |

+Is `file_6` satisfied?
+It does not exist so **No**.
+Run the command.

+    touch file_6

+We haven't come up with a formal definition of _satisfaction_, but now we can.
+As we saw earlier, we know two things must hold for satisfaction of a
+target:
+1. The target must exist.
+2. The target's timestamp must be newer than the timestamp of it's prerequisites.

+We also know from this exercise that the entire tree is traversed, if _any_ prerequisite in the tree is not satisfied, _then the target of that prerequisite is also not satisfied_.
+This gives us a third property:
+1. The target must exist.
+2. The target's timestamp must be newer than the timestamp of it's prerequisites.
+3. The prerequisite targets must be satisfied.

+### Satisfaction Summary
+This section is just a summary of what we just arrived at.
+The properties of satisfaction for a target.

+1. The target must exist.
+2. The target's timestamp must be newer than the timestamp of the target's prerequisites.
+3. The prerequisite targets must be satisfied.

+### Make is about files

+So far, we have been implicitly only talking about files.
+The first property requires that the "target exists" - a target's existence is determined by a file of the same name existing.
+The timestamp requirement, that a timestamp must be newer than the timestamp of the prerequisites, is also only meaningful when the target name has a one-to-one correspondence with files.

+This is the point at which one realizes what `Make` is all about, and without some further prodding, it is easy to mistakenly believe that it may *not* be relevant to *your* set of problems or *your* language tools - but this is the naive fog of mis-perceptions clouding judgment - we will get to the good stuff soon enough.

+Make is about files.
+Files are the primitives of how make operates, because files allow us to keep track of *state*.
+If the prerequisite of a target is satisfied, *make won't run the prerequisites*.
+If some prerequisites along the line are satisfied, *make will only run the prerequisites that are not satisfied*.

+This all comes down to that timestamp property - *the target's timestamp must be newer than the timestamp of the target's prerequisites*.
+Keep in mind that the third property makes this recursive, so it applies all the way down the tree of prerequisites.

+Let's consider the implications of the timestamp property.
+If a prerequisite's timestamp is newer than the target's timestamp, that means that the prerequisite was generated some time _after_ the time the target was generated.
+A prerequisite relations exists because something about the target *depends on* something about the prerequisite, therefore, if the prerequisite is newer, then we must have to regenerate the target, otherwise the target as it currently exists is outdated.

+Time for an analogy.
+I'm booking a trip to Poland, and then flying to Tromsø, Norway by way of a flight from Riga, Latvia.
+I have to plan the return flight from Tromsø to Los Angeles, and the date at which I book that is dependent upon the date at which my girlfriend and I flying into Norway from Riga.
+Every time we update the date we want to fly to Tromso from Riga, we have to update the time we want to fly back to Los Angeles from Tromso, otherwise we could be left with half a day in Tromsø, or even end up with something physically impossible, like flying back to Los Angeles from Tromsø *before* we land in Tromsø.

+Let's formulate this as Makefile rules, where we have four trip legs we need to coordinate.

+1. Flight from Los Angeles to Krakáw, Poland
+2. Drive from Krakáw, Poland to Riga
+3. Fly from Riga to Tromsø
+4. Fly from Tromsø to Los Angeles

+        schedule_flight_to_krakaw:
+            echo $(krakaw_date) > schedule_flight_to_krakaw

+        schedule_drive_to_riga: schedule_flight_to_krakaw
+            echo $(riga_date) > schedule_drive_to_riga

+        schedule_flight_to_tromso: schedule_drive_to_riga
+            echo $(tromso_date) > schedule_flight_to_tromso

+        schedule_flight_to_los_angeles: schedule_flight_to_tromso
+            echo $(los_angeles_date) > schedule_flight_to_los_angeles

+Here I have introduced a new piece of syntax in make files - arguments.
+A word surround with a `$(...)` will be replaced by the string specified on the command line for that argument.
+For example, `$(arg_1)` will be replaced by `file_1` in either of these invocations of `Make`: `arg_1=file_1 make file` or `make file arg_1=file_1`.
+Simple, right?
+Yes, it is.

+So, to schedule the flight to Krakáw, we invoke `Make` as `make schedule_flight_to_krakaw krakaw_date=08/01/2019`

+Let's see what it produced.

+    $ cat schedule_flight_to_krakaw
+    10/01/2019

+It would be easier to simply pass all of the dates and have `Make` take care of creating all of the files.
+By default, `Make` will run the first target in the file, and idiomatically we will call this target `all`.

+    all: schedule_flight_to_los_angeles

+Now we can invoke this with or without `all`

+    $ make krakaw_date=10/01/2019 \
+           riga_date=10/15/2019 \
+           tromso_date=10/20/2019 \
+           los_angeles_date=10/23/2019
+      echo 10/01/2019 > schedule_flight_to_krakaw
+      echo 10/15/2019 > schedule_drive_to_riga
+      echo 10/20/2019 > schedule_flight_to_tromso
+      echo 10/23/2019 > schedule_flight_to_los_angeles

+#### Error handling
+#### Rescheduling

+### Makefiles are not about files

+### Making Bread Analogy

+### Making it fit with Ruby (or any other language)
+- Not in opposition to rake, rather complementary

 ### Just write down the commands you use now.
 They key to successfully writing a Makefile is to just write down the